Search

 Traceability

-All our mills are subject to certification audits; We have extended our target of achieving 100% ISPO certification to 2023 due to new areas under development.
+All our nucleus estates and mills are subject to certification audits; We have extended our target of achieving 100% ISPO certification to 2024 due to new areas under development.
 Our Policy expects CPO suppliers to achieve ISPO certification.

 We encourage our suppliers, using our Responsible Supplier Guidelines, and focuses on: